No Matter the Cost, Part 1

 The metal door buckled and folded outward as the hinges popped.
 The lock held, but that didn’t prevent the freed youth from tossing the door back into the room to get it out of their way.

-With so many people sprawled over the floor, most having passed out from the psychic overload, the teens progress down the corridor was slow as they tried not to step on people, and taking care around those still writhing.
+With so many people sprawled over the floor, most having passed out from the telepathic overload, the teens progress down the corridor was slow as they tried not to step on people, and taking care around those still writhing.
 Down the corridor there was an open door on the other side of the hallway from the rooms they had been held in.

 “Oh!
 Hi guys!
 You simply must try this pudding,” said a delighted R.E.D.